 Q. If I pursue 15 credits in any discipline area would I automatically be awarded a minor in that area?

-A. No. Awards can only be granted for minors that have been formally declared as a minor by the Faculty; e.g. Students can pursue 15 credits of Library Studies courses, but no minor in that area currently exist.
+No. Awards can only be granted for minors that have been formally declared as a minor by the Faculty.

 Q. When do I declare my minor?